getml/getml.com/src/docs/install/remote_access.md

 ### Remote Installation

-If all conditions are met, download the Linux version of the getML suite from [getml.com](https://www.getml.com/download) and copy it to the remote server.
+If all conditions are met, download the Linux version of the getML Suite from [getml.com](https://www.getml.com/download) and copy it to the remote server.
 ```bash
 scp getml-VERSION-linux.tar.gz USER@IP:
 ```